-

 • Installment sale contracts (buyer or seller-oriented)

-• In utero foal purchase agreements (buyer-oriented or seller-oriented)
+• In utero foal purchase agreements (buyer or seller-oriented)

 • Pre-sale equine trial period contracts

-Ms. Fershtman is busy but welcomes new clients.
-If you would like to hire her, please note that we strictly follow ethical regulations.** Please do not e-mail, fax, mail, overnight, or deliver details of your legal matter.
-(She might already represent the other side.)
+Ms. Fershtman is busy but always welcomes new clients.
+If you would like to hire her, please note that we must follow ethical regulations.** Please do not e-mail, mail, or deliver details of your legal matter.
+(She may already represent the other side on your case.)
 Instead, please call Ms. Fershtman [Direct line: (248) 785-4731; main office: (248) 539-9900].
-She or her assistant will check for conflicts and determine if she can help on your matter.
+She or her assistant will check for potential conflicts and determine if she can help.

 .